bxparks/rpn83p/USER_GUIDE.md

 the negative sign.

 Currently, the integer size for base conversions and functions is hardcoded to be 32 bits.
-I hope to change this to be user-selectable in the future.
+I hope to add the ability to change the integer size in the future.

 <a name="FutureEnhancements"></a>
 ## Future Enhancements